Board of Directors

 Member

-He has a PhD in Economics from ISCTE-IUL, with the thesis "Public Policy oriented to Open Innovation" and a Master in Labor Sciences (2002) and a degree in Economics (1998), from ISCTE.
+He holds a PhD in Economics from ISCTE-IUL, with the thesis "Public policy oriented towards Open Innovation" and a Master's degree in Labor Sciences (2002) and a Bachelor's degree in Economics (1998) from ISCTE.

-In 2021, he assumed the position of Executive Coordinator of the Programs "Impulso Jovens STEAM" and "Impulso Adultos" (Recovery and Resilience Plan), in the Directorate General of Higher Education.
-He joined the Board of Directors of ANI - National Agency for Innovation (2018-2021), as well as the Executive Committee of FITEC - Fund for Innovation, Technology and Circular Economy, being also representative of the areas of Science and Technology in the Economic and Social Council since 2017.
-Since 2019 he is National Delegate of the Permanent Working Group on Open Science and Innovation (OSI), of ERAC (European Research and Innovation Area Committee).
+In 2021, he took on the role of Executive Coordinator of the "Impulso Jovens STEAM" and "Impulso Adultos" (Recovery and Resilience Plan) programs at the Directorate-General for Higher Education.
+He was a member of the Board of Directors of ANI - Agência Nacional de Inovação (2018-2021), as well as the Executive Committee of FITEC - Fundo de Inovação, Tecnologia e Economia Circular (Innovation, Technology and Circular Economy Fund), and has also been a representative of the areas of Science and Technology in the Economic and Social Council since 2017.
+Since 2019, he has been the National Delegate of the ERAC (European Research and Innovation Area Committee) Permanent Working Group on Open Science and Innovation (OSI).

-Since 2001 he has worked with various members of the Government in the area of Innovation Policy, having been part of the design, management and monitoring teams for PROINOV (Integrated Program to Support Innovation), as Deputy to the Prime Minister's Office, of the XIV Constitutional Government (2001-2002); for the Technological Plan and the Lisbon Strategy (2006-2009), at the Coordination Office for the Technological Plan and the Lisbon Strategy, Presidency of the Council of Ministers; of the Digital Agenda (2015) and National Reform Plan (2009-2011), as Assistant to the Secretary of State for Innovation and Energy; of the Digital Portugal Agenda and the National Program for Entrepreneurship and Innovation, (2011-2013), at the Office of the Secretary of State for Entrepreneurship, Competitiveness and Innovation.
+Since 2001, he has collaborated with various members of the government in the area of Innovation Policy, having been part of the design, management and monitoring teams for PROINOV (Integrated Innovation Support Program), as Assistant to the Prime Minister's Office, of the XIV Constitutional Government (2001-2002); of the Technological Plan and the Lisbon Strategy (2006-2009), in the Coordination Office of the Technological Plan and the Lisbon Strategy, Presidency of the Council of Ministers; the Digital Agenda (2015) and the National Reform Plan (2009-2011), as Assistant to the Secretary of State for Innovation and Energy; the Digital Portugal Agenda and the National Program for Entrepreneurship and Innovation (2011-2013), in the Office of the Secretary of State for Entrepreneurship, Competitiveness and Innovation.

-He was also manager of innovation projects at UMIC - Unidade de Missão Inovação e Conhecimento, Presidency of the Council of Ministers (2002-2005), responsible for the design of the programs b-ON, OTIC, NEOTEC and Centers of Excellence, and collaborated with CEiiA - Centro de Engenharia e Desenvolvimento de Produto (2013-2016), in the area of Smart Cities.
-He also has teaching experience in Higher Education, and is the author of several articles in scientific publications, academic books and opinion articles in the area of innovation, technology and digital.
+He was also innovation project manager at UMIC - Innovation and Knowledge Mission Unit, Presidency of the Council of Ministers (2002-2005), responsible for designing the b-ON, OTIC, NEOTEC and Centers of Excellence programs, and collaborated with CEiiA - Center for Engineering and Product Development (2013-2016), in the area of Smart Cities.
+He also has experience as a lecturer in higher education, and is the author of several articles in scientific publications and academic books, as well as opinion pieces in the area of innovation, technology and digital.

 Maria Paula Diogo